 EVLOX

 Evlox has been making denim since 1846.
-With 15 million of premium denim produced every year, the company always gets ahead of trends.
+With 15 million meters of premium denim produced every year, the company always gets ahead of trends.
 Evlox’ spokesperson predicts that next season’s denim bestsellers will be sophisticated and chic fabrics (such as ‘Prestigia’), high stretch textiles (such as ‘Tri-blend’) and a tribute to the authentic and original vintage (such as ‘Salt & Pepper’).
-‘E-Couture/Prestigia’ fabrics have a delicate layer of resin, which due to its shine and color makes them ideal for glamorous luxury items.
+‘E-Couture/Prestigia’ fabrics have a delicate layer of resin, which – due to its shine and color – makes them ideal for glamorous luxury items.
 ‘E-flex’ fabrics with a ‘tri-blend’ structure feature high stretch properties, excellent recovery and low shrinkage power, offering extreme comfort, excellent resistance and high recovery, vital for active sportswear styles.
 And ‘E-vintage’ middleweight (from 9 to 12 oz) denim with the famous ‘Salt & Pepper’ look is perfect for highly structured shapes and retro jackets inspired by the 80s, the fashionable high-waisted wide cuts and trousers with pleats and extended waistbands.
 All these fabrics are great bases for bestselling fashion garments.

 www.evlox.com